lanl/COVID-19-Predictions/README.md

 This repository archives predictions from models for regional COVID-19 epidemics.
 Bayesian inference is used to quantify uncertainty in daily forecasts of expected reporting of new cases, enabling identification of new trends in surveillance data.

 The methodology is described in ```/methodology/Manuscript-draft.pdf```.
 This repository only archives the compartmental model described in the manuscript.
+A preprint is available: https://arxiv.org/abs/2007.12523

 Collaborators of this effort include:
 1. Yen Ting Lin*, Information Sciences Group, Computer, Computational and Statistical Sciences Division (CCS-3), Los Alamos National Laboratory